graps1/impmeas/README.md

-## A framework for operations on Boolean functions and importance measures
+## A framework for Boolean functions and importance measures

 Installation via